Shriramvj/311-NYC-Data-Analysis/README.md

 Predictive Analytics: Incorporating machine learning to predict future service request trends based on historical data.
 Enhanced Visualizations: Adding more granular visualizations to show request trends by time of day or seasonality.
 Integrating Additional Datasets: Expanding the analysis by including related datasets such as weather or traffic to understand how external factors influence service requests.

 👤 Author

 Shriram Vijaykumar
-Feel free to reach out to me on LinkedIn for any questions or collaboration opportunities!